-F unctional Abilities Examples 3.
-5. Demonstrate concern for others, empathy, composure, integrity, ethical conduct, accountability, interest, and motivation.
+Demonstrate concern for others, empathy, composure, integrity, ethical conduct, accountability, interest, and motivation.
 Employ interpersonal skills for professional interactions with a diverse population of individuals, families and communities.
+Employ interpersonal skills for professional interactions with a diverse population of individuals, families and communities.
 Employ interpersonal skills for professional interactions with members of the health care team including patients, their supports, other health care professionals and team members.
 Display skills necessary for promoting change for quality health care needs.
-Maintain the emotional health required to: sustain full capacity of intellectual abilities; exercise good judgment; complete responsibilities related to patient care in a timely manner; development and maintain professional, culturally sensitive, and effective relationships with patients.
-Maintain effective, professional, and sensitive relationships with clients/patients, students, faculty, staff, and other professionals under all circumstances while protecting patient confidentiality.
-Make proper judgments regarding safe and quality care.
-Function effectively under stress.
-Demonstrate professional role in interactions with patients, intra and inter-professional teams.
-Operate in different cultural settings.
-Work productively, drive engagement, and demonstrate presence as a member of a heath care team.
-Demonstrate the ability to be aware of, and appropriately react to, one's own immediate emotional responses and biases.
-Adapt to changing environments, display flexibility, and learn to function under conditions of uncertainty inherent in clinical practice.
-Accept appropriate suggestions and criticisms and respond by modifying behavior when necessary.
+Maintain te emotional health required to: sustain full capacity of intellectual abilities; exercise good judgment; complete responsibilities related to patient care in a timely manner; development and maintain professional, culturally sensitive, and effective relationships with patients.
+Maintain the motional care in a timely manner; development and maintain professional, culturally sensitive, and effective relationships with patients.